 To survive and recover soon, Ukrainian businesses should:

-Case studies of Rozetka and electro scooters sharing service Strum are notable examples here.
+Case studies of Rozetka and electric scooters sharing service Strum are notable examples here.
 Rozetka began to make compilations of useful goods in March.
 Strum moved from Kharkiv to Lviv to launch the business at the beginning of the season and continue working.

-However, before implementing any changes, business owners should remember that in order to win this battle for customer attention a company should:
+However, before implementing any changes, business owners should remember that in order to win this battle for customer attention, a company should:

 Yes, we’re talking about online again, because we see how customer behavior is transforming.
 Ukrainians started to use online more actively for the following reasons: